zcaceres/webworker-wasm/README.md

 ## webworker-rust.html - WebWorker with Rust
 Let's now rewrite out functionality in Rust and compile it to WebAssembly.
 We'll then load it in a background worker as in the last example.

+We export one function to Javascript from our WASM bundle.
+This is `generate_and_sort()`.
+This function is called by our JS by run inside our WebAssembly bundle.
+It also generates and sorts a million numbers, adhering as closely to the original JS implementation as I could.

 ## Conclusion